-While many older adults prefer to stay in personal or family homes as they age, that is only sometimes feasible.
-Long-term care in a nursing home may be the best option for those who require continuous assistance with persistent conditions, such as dementia.
+While many older adults prefer to stay in personal or family homes as they age, it may not be feasible.
+Long-term care in a nursing home may be the best option for those who require continuous assistance with persistent conditions such as dementia.

 As the quality and offerings of nursing homes vary, choosing the most suitable facility for your situation is crucial.
-Finding a nursing home that best fits your needs may require researching and visiting multiple options.
+Finding a facility that best fits your needs may require research to determine the right options.

 1. Consider Cost

 One important factor to reflect on when exploring your choices is the expense.
-Genworth’s 2021 Cost of Care Survey revealed that the median price of a semiprivate room at a nursing home was $7,908.
-For an individual room, the median monthly fee was even higher at $9,034.
+Genworth’s 2023 Cost of Care Survey revealed that the median price of a semi-private room at a nursing home was $8,390.
+For an individual room, the median monthly fee was even higher at $9,584.

 Private nursing home insurance may cover some or all of the cost.
 Although Medicare includes medical care for nursing home residents and short-term care in a skilled nursing facility, it will not provide long-term care.